D (programming language): Development tools

 Open source D IDEs for Windows exist, some written in D, such as Poseidon, D-IDE, and Entice Designer.

 D applications can be debugged using any C/C++ debugger, like GNU Debugger (GDB) or WinDbg, although support for various D-specific language features is extremely limited.
 On Windows, D programs can be debugged using Ddbg, or Microsoft debugging tools (WinDBG and Visual Studio), after having converted the debug information using cv2pdb.
 The ZeroBUGS debugger for Linux has experimental support for the D language.
 Ddbg can be used with various IDEs or from the command line; ZeroBUGS has its own graphical user interface (GUI).

 DustMite is a tool for minimizing D source code, useful when finding compiler or tests issues.

 dub is a popular package and build manager for D applications and libraries, and is often integrated into IDE support.

 Uses

 Notable organisations that use the D programming language for projects include Facebook, eBay, and Netflix.

-D has been successfully used for AAA games, language interpreters, virtual machines, an operating system kernel, GPU programming, web development, numerical analysis, GUI applications, a passenger information system, machine learning, text processing, web and application servers and research.
+D has been successfully used for AAA games, indie games, language interpreters, virtual machines, an operating system kernel, GPU programming, web development, numerical analysis, GUI applications, a passenger information system, machine learning, text processing, web and application servers and research.

 The North Korean hacking group Lazarus exploited CVE-2021-44228, aka "Log4Shell," to deploy three malware families written in DLang.

 Critique

 The lack of agility in the development process and the difficulty of introducing changes to the D language are described in a blog post article by a former contributor.
-The apparent frustration described there has led to the OpenD fork on January 1, 2024.
+The apparent frustration described there has led to the OpenD fork on 1 January 2024.

+There are only sparse mentions of D in major computer magazines.
+As of July 2026, D ranks 41^{st} on the TIOBE index.
+D used to rank 24^{th} in 2016.
+This is due to a severe lack of marketing.
+The situation has remained virtually unchanged since 2014, when the computer magazine Wired published an article called “The Next Big Programming Language You’ve Never Heard Of”.
+This sometimes leads to familiarity bias and uncertainty about its stability.